1988-1992: Sock Hop Girl(?), Dorothy & Others I Don’t Remember

 2001: Sexy Princess (no picture)

 I remember my friend deciding to be “slutty Snow White“, or “Ho White”, and that’s where I got this idea, but I wasn’t any specific princess.
 Why two eighth grade girls were dressing up as sexy or slutty anything, I do not know, but mine hardly lived up to the name — I wore a bright pink dress (a relic from my old dress-up collection) with a white shrug (remember those?), fishnets, boots and, once again, a tiara.
-Not my proudest moment, but neither was all of middle school.
+Not my proudest moment, but that’s middle school for you.

 2002: Halloween Baby (No Picture)

 This was the year everyone started to think we were too old for Halloween, and also the year I realized I never wanted to be too old for Halloween.
-Gone was the elementary school parade and middle school costume contest, and we weren’t allowed to dress up in my high school (gangs), so after school my two friends and I dressed up as holiday-themed babies.
-Baby costumes were HUGE in my town because it was an excuse for girls to wear cute, comfy pajamas.
+Gone was the elementary school parade and middle school costume contest, and we weren’t allowed to dress up in my high school (because of “gangs”), so after school my two friends and I dressed up as holiday-themed babies.
+Baby costumes were HUGE back then because it was an excuse for girls to wear cute PJs.

 2003: Cheerleader (No Picture)